shan-weiqiang/shan-weiqiang.github.io/_posts/2025-02-28-cplusplus-expressions.md

 Note: If we use `foo(forward<int&>(forward<T>(arg).get()));` and pass a rvalue of `Arg` instance to `wrapper`, there will be compile time error, since we try to forward rvalue as lvalue(the valueness of the return of `std::forward`).

-`std::forward` can be used together with `auto&&`, which needs the help of `decltype` to infer the correct type:
+`std::forward` can be used together with `auto&&` in lambdas, which needs the help of `decltype` to infer the correct type:

 ```cpp
   std::vector<std::string> source = {"a", "b", "c"};